jonseale44/Clarafi/replit.md

 - **SELECT COMPONENT FIX**: Resolved critical Select component error preventing blog page loading by changing empty string values to "all"
 - **PRODUCTION READY**: Complete blog system ready for content generation and SEO optimization

+### Vitals Date Filtering Fix for SOAP Notes COMPLETED (January 16, 2025)
+- **CRITICAL BUG FIXED**: SOAP notes were including all vitals from an encounter, even if they were recorded on different days
+- **ROOT CAUSE**: formatVitalsForSOAP function was not filtering vitals by date, only by encounterId
+- **SOLUTION IMPLEMENTED**:
+  - Modified formatVitalsForSOAP to accept an optional encounterDate parameter
+  - Added date range filtering from 00:00:00 to 23:59:59 of the encounter date
+  - Updated both generateClinicalNote and generateNursingTemplateDirect functions to pass encounter date
+  - Added encounter date retrieval from the database before formatting vitals
+- **USER IMPACT**: SOAP notes now only show vitals recorded on the same day as the encounter, preventing confusion from old vitals
+- **LOGGING**: Added console logging to track vitals filtering for debugging purposes

 ### Enhanced Google Places API Search for REALLY Easy Clinic Discovery COMPLETED (January 16, 2025)
 - **MULTI-PASS SEARCH STRATEGY**: Implemented comprehensive 3-pass search algorithm:
   - Pass 1: Exact name search without additional keywords